adelevie/open-internet-order/README.md

 > grep is a command-line utility for searching plain-text data . . .

+## Citations

+`citations.sh` will use the [citation.js](https://github.com/unitedstates/citation) library to find legal citations.

+See citations.txt, or run it yourself.

 ## Further reading

 I also wrote up a quick guide to using grep to read a notice of proposed rulemaking: https://gist.github.com/adelevie/cd3185b960a19ecd52eb